Galaxy Generation¶

 Station class is assigned probabilistically per the region/zone profile.

-Step 8 — Region starter sector¶
+Step 8 — Capital Sector¶

 - A population hub planet (Planet.is_population_hub = True).